chef-boneyard/windows_dfs/README.md

  ### Properties

-- `name` : The name of the namespace to create
+- `namespace_name` : The name of the namespace to create
+- `description` : Friendly description for windows to show
+- `root` : The root from which to create the DFS tree, defaults to C:\DFSRoots
 - `full_users` : Which users should have full access to the share
-- `description` : Friendly description for windows to show
+- `change_users` : Which users should have change access to the share
+- `read_users` : Which users should have read access to the share

 ```ruby
 windows_dfs_namespace 'prodshare' do